Skip to main content

 Identity Service implements OAuth 2.0 in Creatio.
 Before you connect the Identity Service to Creatio on-site, deploy the Identity Service.
 Instructions: Deploy the Identity Service.

 If you use Creatio in the cloud, the Identity Service is connected out of the box.
-Proceed to getting OAuth 2.0 credentials.
-Instructions: Generate OAuth 2.0 client credentials.
+Proceed with generating OAuth 2.0 client credentials.
+Instructions: Set up client credentials grant, Set up authorization code grant.

 To connect the Identity Service to Creatio on-site:

-As a result, the OAuth 2.0 integrated applications section will be displayed in the Application management block of the System Designer (Fig. 1).
+As a result, the OAuth 2.0 integrated applications will be displayed in the Import and integration block of the System Designer (Fig. 1).

 Fig. 1 OAuth 2.0 integrated applications section